svalinn/fusion-material-db/README.md

 **Purpose:**

-_Collection of fusion material definitions for neutronics codes_
+_Collection of fusion material definitions with literature citations for neutronics codes_

 ## Pure Fusion Materials:
   * For transport calculations